WJAR: History

 WJAR was one of four NBC O&Os in smaller markets that were put up for sale on January 9, 2006, along with stations in Columbus, Birmingham, Alabama, and Raleigh, North Carolina.
 Except for the Birmingham station, these were also once owned by Outlet.
 On April 6, 2006, NBC Universal and Media General announced that Media General would purchase WJAR as part of a $600 million, four-station deal between the two companies.
 The deal was approved by the FCC on June 26.
 As a result, WJAR became Media General's first television station in New England.
 For all intents and purposes, this undid the NBC-Outlet merger a decade earlier.

 In its earliest days, WJAR's logo included a Rhode Island Red rooster, the state bird of Rhode Island.
-Prior to WJAR's purchase by NBC, it had included various versions of a different stylized "10" above the WJAR call letters.
+Prior to WJAR's purchase by NBC, it had included different versions of a stylized "10" above the WJAR call letters.
 This had been in effect for the previous 20 years.
 The stylized "10" was initially retained after the purchase, but with the NBC peacock attached to the right-hand side and the call letters removed.
 This was dropped in 2002 in favor of an "NBC 10" logo first used on former sister station WCAU in Philadelphia.
 A modified version, used on newscasts starting in 2007, was designed and arranged similarly to other Media General station logos.
-In February 2014, both versions of that logo were replaced with the station's current logo.
+In February 2014, both versions of that logo were replaced with the station's existing logo.